 One: Yes, the album is good, but Van Morrison is also being rewarded by the mainstream for lyrically moving away from his blows against the Empire, 2020-22, when he bitched & moaned (to great artistic effect, IMHO: his Covid-lockdown inspired double album is his actual best release of the 21st Century) about government authoritarianism, news coverage cowards and media hypocrites.

-Second: As I’ve mentioned before, citing the late great Neal Postman and his paradigm shifting book Amusing Ourselves to Death, when fed a steady diet of mediocrity and content instead of art, people lose perspective and overpraise the merely good.
+Second: As I’ve mentioned before, citing the late great Neil Postman and his paradigm shifting book Amusing Ourselves to Death, when fed a steady diet of mediocrity and content instead of art, people lose perspective and overpraise the merely good.

 I’m not saying Van’s recent output has been mediocre, but it has been idiosyncratic and far outside the mainstream: His last five albums have included two of exclusively cover songs (all-skiffle Moving on Skiffle; classic rock Accentuate the Positive), a 2014 historical live recording at his old high school before it was closed, an album of remakes of his own songs, and another of unreleased instrumentals culled from archives.

 Before those five albums were two years and three CDs worth + four singles complaining about the Establishment and Big Pharma and politicians and pop star puppets and a world of bottomless assholes who run things.
-Rebel music that I personally liked a lot and played a ton but did not win Van Morrison many friends in the controlled corrupt collectivist corporate clown media.
+Rebel music that I personally liked a lot and played a ton but did not win Van Morrison many friends in the controlled corrupt collectivist corporate criminal clown media.

 But now all seems to be forgiven, not the least of which because Van Morrison was ultimately proven right about nearly everything he’d been saying during those controversial albums’ years.